attaullah/Self-training/README.md

 ```
 By default, tensorflow_datasets package will save datasets at `~/ tensorflow_datasets/` directory.

-For PlantVillage dataset please follow instructions at
+For PlantVillage dataset [1] please follow instructions at
  [plant-disease-dataset](https://github.com/attaullah/downsampled-plant-disease-dataset).
 The downloaded files are
-expected to be saved in `data/` directory.
+expected to be saved in the `data/` directory.

-### Pretrained weights
-For details about downloading pretrained weights, see [Trasnfer_learning](Transfer_learning.md).

 ### Repository Structure
-Here is the brief overview of the repository.
+Here is a brief overview of the repository.

 -`config/`: contains sample configurations file for running various experiments.

--`data_utils/`: provides helper functions for loading datasets, details of  datasets like number of initially labelled
+-`data_utils/`: provides helper functions for loading datasets, details of  datasets like the number of initially labelled
 examples: `n_label`, selection percentage of pseudo-labels for each iteration of self-training: `selection_percentile`,
-parameter `sigma` for LLGC and `tensorflow.keras` based dataloaders for training the network model.
+parameter `sigma` for LLGC and `tensorflow.keras` based data loaders for training the network model.

 -`losses/`: implementation of ArcFace, Contrastive, and Triplet loss.

--`models/`: provides implementation of custom `SIMPLE` convolutional network model used for MNIST, Fashion-MNIST, and
+-`models/`: provides the implementation of custom `SIMPLE` convolutional network model used for MNIST, Fashion-MNIST, and
-SVHN, `SSDL` and other custom convolutional network model used for CIFAR-10 and PlantVillages.
+SVHN, `SSDL` another custom convolutional network model used for CIFAR-10 and PlantVillages.

--`utils/`: contains implementation of LLGC and other utility function.
+-`utils/`: contains the implementation of LLGC and other utility functions.

 ## Example usage
-Training can be started using `train.py` script.
-Details of self-explanatory commandline
+Training can be started using the `train.py` script.
+Details of self-explanatory command-line
 arguments can be seen by passing `--helpfull` to it.